DOT THEOry

 The aim is not deterministic forecasting, but statistically weighted advisory guidance.

-Parts of this work use semi-formal analogies to structures in quantum mechanics and spinor mathematics as a way of exploring representational structure.
-These analogies are heuristic and do not constitute physical claims unless and until they are expressed as formal extensions with derivation, symmetry constraints, and testable predictions.
+Parts of this work use semi-formal analogies to structures in quantum mechanics and spinor mathematics to explore representational structure.
+These analogies are heuristic and do not constitute physical claims unless and until they are expressed or confirmed by others as formal extensions with derivation, symmetry constraints, and testable predictions.

-Formalising such extensions is beyond the scope of this programme but are discussed in discrete and signposted places.
+Formalising such extensions is beyond the scope of this programme, but they are discussed in discrete and signposted places.
 The analogies are used only to indicate possible structural directions and relationships, not to assert physical equivalence.

-The analogies that can be found in this work are therefore metaphorical, not literal.
-Their purpose is to illustrate a structural insight:
+The analogies in this work are therefore metaphorical, not literal.
+Their purpose is however to robustly illustrate a structural insight:

-In many domains, interpretive systems implicitly include observer-conditioned structure, yet do not formally represent it.
-Making such structure explicit, where possible, may improve predictive modelling and reduce representational loss.
-Dot Theory proposes that, in regimes where such structure is relevant, explicitly representing contextual metadata (μ) can improve predictive fidelity.
+In many domains, interpretive systems implicitly include observer-conditioned structure, yet they do not formally (explicitly) represent it.
+Making such a structure explicit, where possible, may improve predictive modelling and reduce representational loss.
+Dot Theory proposes that, in regimes where such structure is relevant, explicitly representing contextual metadata (μ) can improve predictive fidelity systematically, providing valuable applications.
 Where applicable, this provides a general representational framework that can be integrated into existing models.

-The method described in this body of work can be described as applicable in contemporary computational terms of:
+The method described in this body of work can be described as applicable in contemporary computational terms:

-The analogy to “pseudo-entanglement” in computational system theory that can be found in this work may potentially seem triggering, yet strictly refers to dense correlation structures within historical datasets, not to physical entanglement.
+The analogy to “pseudo-entanglement” in computational system theory presented in this work may seem triggering, but it refers strictly to dense correlation structures within historical datasets, not to physical entanglement.

 The term “hyperdata” refers to incorporating relational metadata when it is computationally relevant.